zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 git checkout -f step-0
 ```

 # Install Zetta

-Now, install your dependencies:
+Zetta is listed as a dependacy in your `package.json` file.
+Running the following command will retrieve all the packages specified in `package.json` and install them on your BeagleBone.
+At this point you will be installing Zetta itself.

 ```md
 npm install
 ```

-This will retrieve all the packages specified in `package.json`, and install them on your BeagleBone.
-At this point you will be installing Zetta itself.

 > **TIP**
 > Running `npm install` can take several minutes due to the low speed of the BeagleBone's built in flash memory.
 It's OK to move ahead with connecting hardware while you wait for this to complete.

-# Adding the Piezo Buzzer
+# Add the Piezo Buzzer

-The piezo element is for making noise, and will function as the sound component of our alarm.
+The Piezo Buzzer is for making noise, and will function as the sound component of our alarm.
 The buzzer will get us going with the basics of Zetta.
-This step will have us dealing with `npm` and `drivers` in Zetta.
-Drivers are a key component of Zetta, and are the building blocks of your IoT app.
-They represent real world devices in software and follow a state machine model.
-Drivers are distributed and used in the form of Node.js packages on NPM.

 # Piezo Buzzer Hardware

 We need to attach our buzzer to our BeagleBone so zetta can control it.
 Connect your hardware like this:

 ![Piezo Hookup Diagram](/images/recipes/security_system/hookup_diagram_step_1.png){:.fritzing}

   * Add your piezo buzzer to the breadboard.
-    * put psotive pin on a-3 of breadboard
+    * put positive pin on a-3 of breadboard
     * put negative pin on a-6
   * Connect the _piezo buzzer's_ **-** (negative) lead to the **-** row of the _breadboard_.
   * Connect the _piezo buzzer's_ **+** (positive) lead to pin **P9_14** on the _BeagleBone_.
   * Connect the _breadboard's_ **-** (negative) row to pin **P9_01** on the _beaglebone_.

 Your hardware setup should look like this when you're done:

 ![The Connected Piezo Buzzer](/images/recipes/security_system/piezo_layout_01.jpg){:.zoom}
 ![The Connected Piezo Buzzer](/images/recipes/security_system/piezo_layout_02.jpg){:.zoom}

 > **TIP**
 > The BeagleBone pinout can be confusing.
 See our [BeableBone guide](/guides/2014/10/03/BeagleBone.html) for a pinout diagram and other help with connecting hardware to it.

 # Piezo Buzzer Code

 Follow along to add code to your security system.

 > Don't want to type?
 Optionally add this section's code automatically by moving to step 1 in your git repo with `git checkout -f step-1`.
 Moving to step one will loose modifications you've made so far.

 ## Retrieving The Driver

 Drivers in Zetta are distributed through the Node Package Manager - NPM.
 We'll be building a driver from scratch later in this recipe, but for now let's just pull this one off the shelf.
 In the Cloud9 IDE on yor BeagleBone, run this command:

 ```md
 npm install zetta-buzzer-bonescript-driver --save
 ```

 > Note the `--save` switch at the end of the command

 > **TIP**
 > Make sure you're in the right project folder on the BeagleBone when you try to run this command.
 The Cloud9 command prompt should look like this :
 > `root@beaglebone:/var/lib/cloud9/zetta-security-system/#`

 The driver you just downloaded represents a piezo buzzer in software.
 It's a state machine that is comprised of the `on`, `off` states.
 When `on` it will turn the buzzer on, and when `off` it will turn the buzzer off.
 The changes in state are represented by transitions.
 Transitions are functions in Zetta that are called when the state of an object changes.
 Our piezo element has `on`, `off`, and `beep` as transitions. `on` and `off` change to their corresponding states, and `beep` will swap the state from `off` to `on` and back again.

-> **TIP**
+> **DID YOU KNOW?**
 > Every module you'll use in this tutorial is open source.
 This one can be found here https://github.com/zettajs/zetta-buzzer-bonescript-driver.

 ## Setup The Zetta Server

 Now it's time to actually create a Zetta server node, and tell it to use the driver we just downloaded.
-Open up `server.js` and add the following code:
+Open up `/var/lib/cloud9/zetta-security-system/server.js` and add the following code:

 ```javascript
 var zetta = require('zetta');